BetonQuest/BetonQuest/docs/Learn-Beton/Getting-Started/Setting-up-the-editor.md

 A full guide on extensions can be found <a href="https://code.visualstudio.com/docs/editor/extension-gallery" target="_blank">here</a>.

 ### Usage
-Start typing an event/condition/objective and press ++ctrl++ + ++space++.
-VSCode will list possible completions.
+When you start typing the instruction of an event/condition/objective VSCode will list possible completions with their wiki entries.

-Navigating between options works by pressing ++tab++.
-If you want to go backwards you can invert the movement of the cursor by pressing ++shift++ and ++tab++.
+You can use the arrow up and down keys to select them.

-Some options need to be replaced by material names, messages...
-They will not show a drop-down menu.
+If you found what you were looking for press the ++tab++ key.
-If an option does, you need to choose between the offered options.
-Optional options are displayed as an empty field in the drop down.
+Now all arguments will be added.
+To cycle through them press ++tab++ again.

-To exit and insert everything press ++tab++ one last time.
+To exit and insert everything press ++esc++.